-Couples who make a new claim for Pension Credit must both be over pension age.
+Since 2019 couples who make a new claim for Pension Credit must both be over pension age.
 If one person is over pension age and the other is not, the couple must claim Universal Credit instead.
 For more details please call the Parkinson's UK helpline on 0808 800 0303.